This article is up to date for tax year 2020 (returns filed in 2021).

 Taxes are a part of life.
 There are no loopholes that you can use to get out of them.
 If you meet certain standards, you will be required to pay taxes.

-Does the IRS know if I don’t pay?
+Does the IRS know if I don’t pay my taxes?

 How do I know if I have to file?

-If you make more than the following amounts, you are required to pay taxes.
+If you earned more than the following amounts in 2020, you are required to file a tax return.

 |Filing Status||Under 65||65 and older|